elasticsearchfr/hands-on/README.md

 We will ask for the first 100 results of "HEINEKEN pale^3".
 Let's see in logger how scoring order results.
 We also want to "highlight" some fields: colour and brand to see how it appears in the JSon raw output.

+### Multi Search - multi_Search()

+We just want to test the multi search API.
+With multi search, we can run more than one search in a single call.

 Test 3: Analyzing documents with facets